w74/billboard-api-php/README.md

         * Get historical Album & Song Rankings associated with an Artist
         * Get historical information on a single Album
         * Get historical information on a single Song
-    4. Search
-        * Search Database for term
+    4. Search Database for term
 2. About
 3. Legalities